Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 1. Using the Wrong Technology

 A lack of preparation is one of the most common reasons for live audio streaming not working.
-For instance, for live streaming a music event, you need to ensure that every musician is properly mic’d up, that the audio is being mixed properly, and that all the cameras are capturing good-quality video.
+For instance, for live streaming a music event, you need to ensure that every musician is properly mic’d up, that the audio is being mixed properly, and that the video camera is capturing good-quality video.

 What’s more, you also need to ensure that you’ve got adequate lighting arrangements or enough natural lighting to illuminate the environment.
 Else, your live stream viewing experience will take a hit.